Mridvi/TripTrove--Comparative-Review-Analysis/README.md

 python app.py
 ```

 ## 📈 Results

-The fake-review detection model achieved **90.54% accuracy**, while the comparative analysis achieved **91.08% accuracy**.
+The fake-review detection model achieved **90.54% accuracy**, with **89.71% precision, 89.69% recall, and 89.69% F1-score**.

+The comparative analysis component achieved **91.08% accuracy**, demonstrating the effectiveness of combining review analysis with hotel comparison.

 ## ⚠️ Limitations

-The system may require updates when review sources, languages, or hotel-related aspects change.

-Scaling the system for real-time analysis can also increase computational requirements.
+- **Generalization:** Models trained on a specific domain or language may not perform equally well across different hotel domains, languages, or types of reviews.
+- **Scalability & Real-Time Processing:** Processing large volumes of reviews and continuously updating models can increase computational requirements, making real-time detection challenging.
+- **Dynamic Content:** Customer preferences and important hotel aspects can change over time.
+The system therefore requires periodic updates to aspect keywords and training data.

 ## 🔮 Future Improvements

-- Real-time fake review detection
-- Reviewer behavior analysis
-- Interactive hotel maps
+- **Reviewer Behavior Analysis** — Identify suspicious patterns using review frequency, language patterns, and other reviewer behavior.
+- **Interactive Maps** — Add location-based maps showing hotels and nearby points of interest.
+- **Real-Time Fake Review Detection** — Develop streaming-based monitoring to detect suspicious reviews as they are submitted.
-- Improved aspect and sentiment analysis
+- **Improved NLP Models** — Enhance aspect and sentiment analysis using newer NLP and deep learning approaches.
-- More advanced recommendation capabilities

 ## 📄 Research Paper

 **“Trip Trove: Comparative Review Analysis”**